Here's how safety glasses are meant to fit – And why it matters

 2. The nose piece should be comfortable and contact your nose without pinching.

-4. The overall weight of your safety eyewear should be evenly distributed between your ears and your nose so that frames sit comfortably on your face without distracting from tasks.
+4. The overall weight of your safety eyewear should be evenly distributed between your ears and your nose so that the frames sit comfortably on your face without distracting from tasks.

 5. Frames should fit close to the face without hitting your eyelashes.
-The space around the frames and your face should be less than a pencil width.
+The space around the frames and your face should be less than a pencil's width.
 Gaps of less than or equal to 6-8mm are preferred.

 7. Eyewear should stay in place when you move your head front to back and side to side.

-Remember, safety eyewear isn’t one size fits all.
 If you’re not able to pass the fit test above, try on another pair of safety glasses until you find the perfect fit.
 You could be saving yourself from a future injury.

 HexArmor® can help

-Because of HexArmor’s German-engineered dual-injection mold technology, we’re able to combine soft and hard components into flex frames that make them comfortable and durable, yet highly adaptive so that they fit any face width or shape – making wearability, protection, and compliance an easier endeavor for you.
+Because of HexArmor’s German-engineered dual-injection mold technology, we’re able to combine soft and hard components into flex frames that make them comfortable and durable, yet highly adaptive so that they fit any face width or shape, making wearability, protection, and compliance an easier endeavor for you.

 Have more questions about how safety eyewear should fit?
-Download our helpful sizing guide below or let us know if you need help - our Solution Specialists are ready to work with you.
+Download our helpful sizing guide below, or let us know if you need help - our Solution Specialists are ready to work with you.
 Call 1-877-MY ARMOR or send us a message.

 Browse all HexArmor® eye protection